suprithaSalian/dotnet-assessment/README.md

 ## Run

-- Open Visual Studio and run app TimeChimp.Backend.Assessment
+- Open your C# editor of choice and run app TimeChimp.Backend.Assessment

 ## Assessment